FDio/csit/docs/ietf/draft-vpolak-mkonstan-mlrsearch-00.md

 # MLRsearch Overview

+TODO: Are the following .rst list compatible with markdown?

 The main properties of MLRsearch:

 - MLRsearch is a duration aware multi-phase multi-rate search algorithm.

   - Initial phase determines promising starting interval for the search.
-  - Intermediate phases progress towards defined final search criteria.
+  - Intermediate phases progress towards the defined final search criteria.
   - Final phase executes measurements according to the final search criteria.